Content Moderation, Content Regulation / Censorship, Religious Freedom, Surveillance

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-On 20 May 2020, YouTube, after agreeing to the Code of Practice on Disinformation drawn up by the European Commission to combat “fake news” and disinformation online, added a “Policy against misleading medical information on COVID-19” to its Community Guidelines.
-This addition included the restriction of content considered to be misleading medical information that conflicts with the medical information on COVID-19 presented by the World Health Organization (WHO), or local health authorities in relation to the treatment, prevention, diagnosis and infection of COVID-19.
 Examples of prohibited content include “content that discourages viewers from seeking medical help and encourages them to take drugs or treatments against COVID-19”; “content claiming that COVID-19 does not exist and that people do not die from it”; “content encouraging viewers to use home remedies instead of seeking medical help from a doctor or hospital”; “content encouraging viewers to pray or perform rituals instead of seeking medical help”; “content claiming there is a vaccine for the coronavirus or a proven cure”; “content claiming that there is currently medication available that will prevent you from contracting the coronavirus”; and “other content in which viewers are discouraged from seeking medical professional or medical advice.” [para.
 2.5]

-On August 26, 2020, Plaintiff 1 and Plaintiff 2 brought legal action against Google Ireland and Google Netherlands (jointly referred to as YouTube) complaining about the removal of the two videos described above, posted on the YouTube channel of Café Weltschmerz.
-Plaintiff 1 and Plaintiff 2 request the reinstatement of the two videos, that the videos remain on the YouTube channel of Café Weltschmerz, and to have the videos “appear in the search engine search results in a common way.” [para.
-3.1] In addition, Plaintiff 1 and Plaintiff 2 requested the Court to “direct YouTube to rescind its policy against misleading medical information on COVID-19 and not to act in accordance with this directive.” [para.
+On August 26, 2020, Plaintiff 1 and Plaintiff 2 brought legal action before the Amsterdam District Court against Google Ireland and Google Netherlands (jointly referred to as YouTube) complaining about the removal of the two videos described above.
+The plaintiffs requested the reinstatement of the two videos to the YouTube channel of Café Weltschmerz, and to have the videos “appear in the search engine search results in a common way.” [para.
+3.1] In addition, the plaintiffs requested the Court to “direct YouTube to rescind its policy against misleading medical information on COVID-19 and not to act in accordance with this directive.” [para.
 3.1]

 Judge C.M.E de Koning delivered the judgement for the Amsterdam District Court.
 The main issue that the Court analyzed was whether the videos containing interviews, posted on the YouTube channel of Café Weltschmerz—in which hydroxychloroquine was presented as an efficient treatment against COVID-19—can be considered disinformation, and if so if YouTube is allowed to remove them based on their COVID-19 policy—created after the platform agreed to the European Commission’s Code of Practice on Disinformation.

 Plaintiff 1 and Plaintiff 2 argued that by removing the contested videos, YouTube was in breach of contract towards Café Weltschmerz, which was in turn an unlawful action towards Plaintiff 1 and Plaintiff 2.
 The plaintiffs also said that YouTube had a societal function and due to its position as a platform that is used worldwide, had the obligation to safeguard the right to freedom of expression of their users and third parties.
 YouTube’s COVID-19 policy, both plaintiffs argued, was too restrictive.
-Moreover, the plaintiffs criticized YouTube’s policy enforcement, holding that it was censoring content that differed from the views of the WHO AND the National Institute for Public Health and the Environment (RIVM) in the Netherlands.
+Moreover, the plaintiffs criticized YouTube’s policy enforcement, holding that it was censoring content that differed from the views of the WHO and the National Institute for Public Health and the Environment (RIVM) in the Netherlands.
 By committing censorship, via their strict Covid-19 policy, the plaintiffs considered that YouTube breached a “duty of care in the contractual relationship [with] Café Weltschmerz.
 A breach of duty of care in that relationship may also constitute a – derivative – tort against third parties, in this case [Plaintiff 1] and [Plaintiff 2].” [para.
 4.9]

 Plaintiff 1 and Plaintiff 2 also opined that as the debate surrounding the treatment and mitigation of COVID-19 was still in development, it was not evident that YouTube acted with the intention to protect public health.
 As such, the plaintiffs argued, criticism against the view presented by the RIVM and the WHO should be possible and “cannot be considered to be misinformation.” [para.
 3.2] While both plaintiffs agreed that content that is in conflict with public health can and should be removed from the Internet, they maintained that the content of their interviews, presented in the videos posted on Café Weltschmerz’s YouTube channel, was part of the public debate and was not in conflict with public health.